Hatherton History, Family Crest & Coats of Arms

 Hatherton Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Hatherton has been recorded under many different variations, including Atherton, Atheron and others.
+Hatherton has been recorded under many different variations, including Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Hatherton family (pre 1700)